Sell more and save time: 1 great tip

 A couple of weeks ago I broke of my own rules, guess what – I should not have done it!
-What steps and rules do you have in your sales process to help you to sell more?
+What rules do you have in your sales process to help you to sell more?

 Selling is not about the big close